FAQ Category

 FAQ Answer

-1. Vehicles less than 26,000 lbs GVWR that are not carrying placarded amounts of HAZMAT nor designed to carry 15 or more passengers (including the driver) are exempt from all federal requirements.
+1. Vehicles less than 26,000 pounds GVWR that are not carrying placarded amounts of HAZMAT nor designed to carry 15 or more passengers (including the driver) are exempt from all federal requirements.

-3. A driver is exempt from maintaining a log book if the operation is within 150 air miles of the normal work reporting location, returns to the same working reporting location each day, has at least 10 hours off duty separate each 12 hours on duty, and the motor carrier maintains time records for a period of six months.
+3. A driver is exempt from maintaining a logbook if the operation is within 150 air miles of the normal work reporting location, returns to the same work reporting location each day, has at least 10 hours off duty separating each 14 hours on duty, AND the motor carrier maintains time records for a period of six months.

 4. A driver, at least 18 years of age, with a valid, proper class license may operate a commercial vehicle in intrastate commerce.